 • Recall the Ephesian church in Revelation 2:4 (Amplified) — Jesus said to them, “I have this [charge] against you, that you have left your first love [you have lost the depth of love that you first had for Me].”

 • This is a danger in marriages.
 If they are not maintained and nourished, the love can slowly diminish.
 It’s the same in our Bridegroom-Bride relationship with Jesus Christ.
-If we get distracted and lose our focus on Him, that can open the door for our love for Him to subtly, slowly decline as we give our attention to less important things.
+If we get distracted and lose our focus on Him, that can open the door for our love for Him to subtly, slowly deteriorate as we give our attention to less important things.

 • What can you do? — “Stand firm” in your love for the Lord.
 Make Him your highest priority.